Aryaa20057/ODT-2026-Bicycle-game/README.md

 During fabrication, we worked with foam board and a 3D-printed part, which taught us about building stable structures, aligning components properly, and making small adjustments when things didn’t fit perfectly.

 Finally, in integration, we realized that everything has to work together smoothly.
 Even if one part is slightly off whether in code, wiring, or structure  it affects the whole system.
 A lot of our learning came from testing, fixing, and improving the setup step by step.`

+## 19.3 Design Reflection
+What did you learn about:
+- designing for play,
+- delight,
+- clarity,
+- physical interaction,
+- player understanding,
+- iteration?

+**Response:**
+``

 ## 19.4 If You Had One More Week
 What would you improve next?